aivarsk/aivarsk.github.io/_posts/2022-08-11-json_dumps.md

 This change resulted in a more than 10% boost in pyperformance benchmark.

-Everything did not go so smoothly: I had a couple of ideas that were not worth the slightly more complex code.
-Compared to the execution time of Python code the improvement was negligible.
+These were the two good changes.
+I had a couple of ideas that turned out not worth the slightly more complex code.
+Compared to the execution time of Python code the improvement was negligible and hard to tell apart from the noise.

 What's left now is to wait for 2023-10-02 when Python 3.12.0 will be released with these changes.